koji-project/koji/docs/source/server_howto.rst

-The part that matters to Koji is this -- if you are using SSL authentication, then the CA certificate you configure here should be the same one that you use to issue user certificates.
+The part that matters to Koji is this -- if you are using SSL authentication, then the CA certificate you configure in ``SSLCACertificateFile`` here should be the same one that you use to issue user certificates.

 ::